 - Tympanometry

-Uncomplicated AOM is self-limiting in most children (∼ 80%) and the mainstay of treatment is pain relief and observation.
+Uncomplicated AOM is self-limiting in most children (∼ 80%).

 - Oral analgesia